Stripo: Annual Report 2018

 What we are proud of is that 56% of the registrants keep using our tool.

 We are also happy to say that 20% of the Stripo users are Agencies.

 Trick from Stripo: just a month ago, we added the ability to get registered with us by using the Facebook and Twitter accounts.
 The former alone drove 5.2K registrations.
 Implement this registration form, too.

 This summer, we released Plugin, a solution for the SaaS services where email communication with clients is the core activity; it’s been installed 312 times.

-When we just started, the ratio of English- to Russian-speaking users was 50/50%.
-Now, 74% of our users are English-speaking (excluding the UK), 16% are Russians, and others are from Ukraine, UK, Spain, France, Italy, Germany, Brazil, India, etc.
+When we just started, the ratio of English- and Russian-speaking users was 50/50%.
+Now, 74% of our users are English-speaking, 16% are Russians, and others are from Ukraine, Spain, France, Italy, Germany, Brazil, India, etc.

 We are becoming an international product.
-This fact made us think about being a multi-language tool.
+This fact made us think of being a multi-language tool.
 And our new web site’s interface will be translated into 7 languages.

 As long as our builder now speaks 4 languages — English, German, Ukrainian and Russian, you may think we know French and Dutch, as well.
 Some users speak these languages when reaching out to us via email or Intercom 🙂